 Rhubarb is a perennial that loses its leaves in the fall and then requires a winter chilling period to produce in the spring.
-Rhubarb can be grown in USDA zones 3-7 and tolerates temps as low as -40 F. (-40 C.).
+Rhubarb can be grown in USDA zones 3 through 7 and tolerates temps as low as -40 degrees F. (-40 C.).
 All rhubarbs thrive in cooler temperatures, but Riverside Giant green rhubarb is one of the hardiest varieties of rhubarb out there.

 Like other types of rhubarb, Riverside Giant green rhubarb plants rarely suffer from pests, and if they do, the pests usually attack the foliage, not the stem or petiole which is the part we eat.
 Diseases can occur, especially if giant rhubarb plants are grown in soil that is too moist or in an area with little aeration.